At Surfer, we know that content is the life and blood of any on-page SEO efforts.

 Of course, a cluster must be well-planned to work.
 You need to combine the right keywords, choose the right structure, and the topics and subtopics for your articles… Not to mention, actually write them.

-At Surfer, we came up with a solution that will prepare the whole base for your content strategy with just a click:
+At Surfer, we came up with a solution that will prepare the whole base for your content marketing strategy with just a click:

 Content Planner will give you the entire foundation for a topic cluster on a silver platter in a matter of minutes.
 All you need is to type your main keyword and pick a location.
 You’ll get a list of article ideas (along with the primary and secondary keywords they need to rank for) to cover for the next couple of months.